 The Emergency fund can be used at ANY veterinary facility in the U.S. or Canada (with the exception of Quebec).

 What if my pet has an emergency, but I don’t have the app downloaded on my phone?

 At this time, Airvet can only be used on your smartphone or tablet (not on a computer).
 Please download the blue Airvet app HERE, on your phone or tablet, so you’re prepared when you need to connect with Airvet.

 During Your Emergency

-I accidentally made a regular “Talk to a vet” call instead of clicking the “Use my emergency fund” option!
-Will I still be able to use my emergency fund if my emergency is deemed to be life-threatening?
+I accidentally made a regular “Talk to a vet” call instead of clicking the “Use the emergency fund” option!
+Will I still be able to use the emergency fund if my emergency is deemed to be life-threatening?

 You will still need to speak with our emergency team in order to be authorized for emergency fund use.
 If you accidentally make an on-demand call to our broad vet network, and they advise you to go to the hospital immediately, that is not considered authorization for emergency fund use.

 Please send in a new request using the emergency button in order to begin the process of emergency fund use authorization.

 What happens if the emergency team is unable to determine if my case is life-threatening, but still tells me to take my pet to the ER?

 Our emergency team may be limited in their ability to determine an emergency via a virtual visit, so you may be asked to take your pet to a vet clinic to be examined in person.
 In this instance, you will still need to arrive within 4 hours of making the call in order for your use of the emergency fund to be considered.
 Once your pet is examined at the hospital, you can share their assessment and treatment plan with our emergency team and they will determine if the emergency fund can be approved.